 Touch gestures are used to navigate around YAPI on your iPad and to invoke different functions.
 These gestures are simple and effective integrations of the YAPI iPad application.
 They are easy to master within a few minutes of using YAPI.

-Here are the two most commonly used gestures.
+Here are the two most commonly used gestures:

-|Tap.
-It is like clicking with the left mouse button on the desktop computer.
+|Tap: This motion is the same as clicking with the left mouse button on a desktop computer.
 Tapping is the most common and basic gesture on the iPad.
-You tap to change tabs, select an item from the list, select a date from the calendar.||Tap and Hold are often called Long Touch.
-You touch the spot and hold your finger on the screen for a few moments (1/2 second or more).
-You use this gesture to invoke context sensitive popup menus.|
+Taps are used to change tabs, select items from lists or dates from the calendar.||Tap and Hold (AKA Long Tap): This motion is completed like the Tap, but the finger is held on the screen for a few moments (1/2 second or more).
+The Long Tap is used to invoke context-sensitive popup menus (explained below)|

-|Pinch to Zoom In.
-Place your thumb and index finger, pinched together, on the screen and spread them apart without loosing contact with the screen.
-Note that your fingers don’t have to travel too much, just an inch or even less.
-You typically use this gesture to open a document.||Pinch to Zoom Out is similar to Pinch to Zoom In but in reverse: start with your thumb and index finger outwards, and then pinch them together.|
+|Pinch to Zoom Out is similar to Pinch to Zoom In but in reverse: start with your thumb and index finger outwards, and then pinch them together.|

 |Swipe.
 Drag your finger across the screen‚ up, down, left, or right‚ to swipe.
-You use a left or right swipe to move through document pages; you use an up or down swipe to scroll document page, Dashboard, schedule in Huddle.
-Tip: use left or right swipe inside patient’s operatory or area to sign a document or fill a form.
+A left or right swipe is used to move through document pages; an up or down swipe is used to scroll a document page, the dashboard, or a schedule in the Huddle.

 |Drag.
-Tap, hold, and, while holding down, drag your finger.
-You typically use Drag gesture to drag a patient from one area to another: touch lightly drag handle at the right (marked with red), hold, and drag it into empty area.|
+Tap, hold and maintain iPad contact, then drag the finger.
+Typically used to drag a patient from one area to another: touch lightly drag handle at the right (marked with red), hold, and drag the patient into the empty area.|